 In the Fall of 2010, with a vision in her heart, Daughter of Charity Maria Nguyen rented a 100-year-old building in central Ogden, and began offering sewing classes to low-income women.
 She saw the skills they would learn as a pathway toward better paying jobs in the workplace, and thus a step closer to self-sufficiency.

 Her vision quickly caught on, as members of the community joined her in making the program a reality.
 Within a short time, Sister Maria noticed the women who were attending the sewing classes needed a safe place for their children, so she started an after-school program where the children could find help with their homework difficulties, and experience fun learning activities in science, music and art.

-Sister Arthur joined Give Me A Chance as its new executive director in 2016.
-She is excited to help the center focus on strategic growth as it continues to empower the women and children in our community.
-Since then, we’ve started offering more classes to the community.
-Currently, we have: Computer Literacy, Arts for Spirituality, Sewing/Quilting, English as a Second Language, and the After-School Program/Summer Program.
+Sister Arthur joined Give Me A Chance as its new Executive Director in 2016.
+She helped the center focus on strategic growth as it continued to empower the women and children in the community.
+Under her, we started to offer more classes to the community.
+Since then, we offer as classes: Computer Literacy, Arts for Spirituality, Sewing/Quilting, English as a Second Language, and the After-School Program/Summer Program.

 In 2020, we welcomed Sister Martha as the new & current Executive Director.
 She helped us previously with our After-School Program, and we are excited to work with her on upcoming events and activities to encourage communication & participation from the community.